![]() |

 Q. Why should I get vaccinated?

-Q. Which vaccines are available?
+Q. Which COVID-19 vaccines are available?

 Q. As an older adult, which vaccine should I get?